threecuptea/ml-spark-sklearn-tensor/README.md

               return np.c_[ X, room_per_household, population_per_household ]

           to add additional fields to DataFrame.
-You do need to be good at Numpy. rooms_ix etc. are indexes and np.c_ combine data horizontally as long as data have the same numbers of row.
+You do need to be good at Numpy. rooms_ix etc. are indexes and np.c_ combine data horizontally as long as data have the same numbers of row. vstack and hstack requires the same shape.

           Spark does allow data and schema/ column name separately like spark.read.schema(customSchema).csv(......)